Argentina–Italy relations: Trade

 The first contact between the two countries took place in 1884, when one of the Italian Chambers of commerce was founded in Buenos Aires (the Italian government recognized it only in 1919).
 Its mission was to promote the economic integration between the two countries, the exchange of ideas, best practice as well as the connection between enterprises.
 The first bilateral agreement was signed in 1896 and concerned custom duties.
 From that year collaboration continued.
 Deals have regarded a lot of different fields, such as finance, tourism, cultural and scientific collaboration, economic development.

 Two of the most relevant framework agreements were signed in 2002 and concerned the creation of an "Italian trust fund" for the development of Argentina and the sustainable development of the small and medium enterprises.
 The latest agreement was signed in 2019.
 It is a MoU between ITA and Pro Cordoba and its objective is to promote economic relations between Italy and the Cordoba province.

 In 2017, trade between Argentina and Italy totaled US$2.7 billion.
 In the same year, Italian president Sergio Mattarella made a state visit to Argentina, which allowed to realize a business mission organized by the General Confederation of Italian Industry, MISE and MAECI.
 In 2019, Italian exports to Argentina amounted to €881,99 million (€1.153,65 million in 2018), and imports reached €988,89 million (€1.019,3 million in 2018) (source: ISTAT).

 Argentina's main exports to Italy include: wheat, soya beans, frozen crustacean, pears and beef.
 Italy's main exports to Argentina include: steam turbines, steel rails, machinery and medicine.
 Italian car makers such as Ferrari, Fiat and Lamborghini have a presence in Argentina, as well as Italian fashion and food products.
 Joint Argentine-Italian steel company, Techint, is headquartered in both nations and operates in several countries globally.

 Over time Argentina has started to enter into relations also with the European Union.
 Relations between Argentina and EU started in 1990, when a Framework Trade and Economic Co-operation Agreement entered into force.
 Economic and trade matters are discussed in an EU-Argentina Joint Committee which is part of the Agreement.
-The last meeting was on 30th November 2020, in virtual form.
+The last meeting was on 30 November 2020, in virtual form.

 In 2000, member nations of Mercosur (which includes Argentina) and the European Union (which includes Italy) began negotiations on a free trade agreement.
 Negotiations between EU and Mercosur were intensified in 2016.
 In 2019, EU and Mercosur signed a new trade deal.
-This new agreement is aimed to increase bilateral trade and investment, create more stable and predictable rules for trade and investment and promote joint values (eg. sustainable development, fight climate change).
+This new agreement is aimed to increase bilateral trade and investment, create more stable and predictable rules for trade and investment and promote joint values (e.g. sustainable development, fight climate change).
 The EU is Mercosur's number one trade and investment partner and is the biggest foreign investor in Mercosur.